An official website of the State of Oregon

 History: The site was used for wood treating from 1912 to 1960.
 The Port purchased the property in 1963.
 The Port removed the remaining structures and filled much of the site with dredge sands between 1963 and 1973.

-Current status: The remedial investigation at the site is complete.
+Current Status: The remedial investigation at the site is complete.
 The feasibility study evaluated a range of remedial action alternatives and was finalized in October 2022.
-DEQ completed the proposed plan to clean up the site in May 2023.
-The draft cleanup plan is available for public comment until July 31, 2023.
-Once public comments have been received and responded to, DEQ will issue a Record of Decision documenting the cleanup plan for the site..
+DEQ completed the proposed plan to clean up the site in May 2023 and held a 60-day public comment period.
+DEQ issued the Record of Decision documenting the cleanup plan for the site on Sept.
+1, 2023.

 A .gov website belongs to an official government organization in the United States.